jharmison-redhat/openshift-devsecops/dashboard/workshop/tekton-content/lab14.md

   name: dev-tekton-tasks-trigger-binding
 spec: {}
 ```
 * We will create the `EventListener` below.
 As soon as this is created, Tekton creates a service named `el-<event-listener-name>` and a related pod to serve requests to this service.
 For the `dev-tekton-event-listener` below, the service will be named `el-dev-tekton-event-listener`.
+Note that we are using a trivial secret check using an interceptor to only allow incoming requests with the provided value to trigger our pipeline

 ```yaml
 apiVersion: triggers.tekton.dev/v1alpha1